 If you believe compensation is due, then the first step is to formally contact the airline or travel provider.
 If you're not satisfied with its response, then you can escalate by contacting the National Enforcement Body - which, in most cases for Irish passengers, is the Commission for Aviation Regulation (01 661-1700; www.flightrights.ie).

-Before you buy a policy, we ask you to confirm that you are NOT
+Before you buy a policy and have a medical condition, we ask you to confirm that you are NOT

 Receiving or on a waiting list for treatment in a hospital or nursing home;